We recently welcomed Brian Hodge to The Account Experience Podcast.

-It's a fascinating episode and it's a great example of a company in the franchise space utilizing Net Promoter and Account Experience to monetize their customer's experience and grow the company's bottom line in the process.
-Below you'll find links to the podcast episode and the full transcript.
-Enjoy!
+It's a fascinating episode and a great example of a company in the franchise space utilizing Net Promoter and Account Experience to monetize their customer experience (CX) and grow the company's bottom line in the process.

 Hello, everyone, and welcome back to another episode of "The Account Experience Podcast".
 I'm here, as always, with my cohost, Cary T. Self.
 Say hello, Cary.